Real1tyy/Prisma-Calendar/docs-site/docs/features/overview.md

 - **Clear button** - Reset all form fields instantly with one click
 - **Drag & drop** - Move events by dragging to new time slots
 - **Resize support** - Adjust event duration by dragging edges
+- **Edge scrolling** - When dragging events, moving the cursor to the left or right edge of the calendar automatically navigates to the previous or next week, allowing easy cross-week event movement (works in week and day views with 500ms throttle)
 - **Click to open** - Open event files directly from calendar

 ### **Event Presets**